simone-contorno/rt-assignment-2/README.md

 [Go to How it works](#how)

 ### Installation and Execution
-How install and run RT-Assignment-2 in Linux.<br>
+How install and run this program in Linux.<br>
 [Go to Installation and Execution](#installation)

 ### Improvements